 Additionally, having someone observe or watch them while they act is also a trigger.
 Other triggers include being in a situation where people expect you to speak in a public or formal event, as well as coming into contact with authority figures and influential people.

-Moreover, being in social situations where you feel out of place and insecure can also trigger anxiety, just like meeting other people’s eyes, easily embarrassing, and even making phone calls/talking/writing/swallowing when in public.
+Moreover, being in social situations where you feel out of place and insecure can also trigger anxiety, just like meeting other people’s eyes, easily embarrassing, and even making phone calls, talking, writing, or swallowing when in public.

 Note that all of these examples can make it extremely difficult to perform daily tasks, including finding a job with social anxiety (which, for many, is an impossible task).
 Therefore, the question of how to deal with social anxiety represents the quintessential issue they deal with daily.